-As shown on the map, motor-vehicle deaths in 2019 decreased by more than 13% in seven states (including DC):
+As shown on the map, motor-vehicle deaths in the first six months of 2020 decreased by more than 13% in seven states:

 For detailed state level estimates, select Data Table.